The Silver Case: Release

 The Silver Case was published by ASCII Entertainment on October 7, 1999.
 The PlayStation version would later be reissued through the PlayStation Network on December 10, 2008.
 While Suda wished for the game to be localized in English, translating and localizing the game properly initially prevented this: issues with translation ranged from the sheer amount of dialogue and some of its more nuanced and technical aspects, to questions in gameplay that required deep knowledge of how Japanese worked due to its implementation in puzzles and dialogue.
 Prior to its Western release, the title was alternately referred to as The Silver and its romaji reading Silver Jiken.

 Suda had wanted to re-release the game in some form, but similar issues with its story and dialogue initially kept it exclusive to Japan.
-A remake for the Nintendo DS was announced in 2007.
-It was also announced that it would receive a Western release.
+A remake for the Nintendo DS was announced in 2007, in addition to receive a Western release.
 Suda chose the platform as it was the most popular gaming console at the time.
 The gameplay was revamped to work with the DS' dual screen and touchscreen functions, but he also wanted the title to be more "complete" as it was Grasshopper Manufacture's first title.
 No extra storyline was created.
 During this period, Suda was also working on No More Heroes 2: Desperate Struggle, and so when asked about the game, said that its Western release needed time.
-Suda later stated in 2009 that the DS port was "up in the air": while the game had been successfully ported to the DS, Suda and his team felt that they needed to completely remake the title to fit in with current gaming trends.
+Suda later said in 2009 that the DS port was "up in the air": while the game had been successfully ported to the DS, Suda and his team felt that they needed to completely remake the title to fit in with current gaming trends.
 Suda eventually confirmed in February 2012 that the DS port would not be released.
 Speaking in later interviews, Suda said that the DS port was cancelled because it did not feel right, as it would have needed drastic changes to suit its new environment.